 - Head: Mrs Caroline Burn

 - E [email protected]

 - A state school for boys and girls aged from 4 to 11.

 - Religion: Church of England

-- Previous Ofsted grade: Requires improvement on 17th January 2017
+- Previous Ofsted grade: Outstanding on 3rd February 2009

 - Ofsted report: View the Ofsted report

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.